F0lak/dm_open_ref/ref/savefile/proc/Lock.md

 In order to modify a savefile, exclusive access to the file must be guaranteed, so that other processes reading or writing to the file do not experience data corruption.
-This is known as \"locking\" the file.
+This is known as "locking" the file.
 While the file is locked, only the world that obtained the lock may access it.